top of page

 The Gayborhood

 The Gayborhood, named after a rephrasing of Mister Roger's classic song, stretches from Chestnut and Pine streets between 11th and Broad Streets.
-There is a plethora of queer-owned restaurants and bars (21+) including Bud & Marilyn's, Tavern on Camac, and Tabu Lounge.
-Outfest continues in the Gayborhood in October, though it has not occurred over the last three years due to organizational reasons.
+There is a plethora of queer-owned restaurants and bars (21+).
+OURfest, an annual celebration of coming out and queerness, is every October in the Gayborhood.

 Resources